How to Handle Criticism: 3 Strategies to Make Criticism Work for You

 You’ve heard it said that we are our own worst critics, and you’ll get no argument from me on that score.
 We tend to magnify our own imperfections and often, instead of using them to motivate improvement, we let them immobilize us.

-So here’s something you can do with a choice piece of self-criticism — flip it on its head.
+So here’s something you can do with a choice piece of self-inflicted unfair criticism — flip it on its head.
 I’m going back to Running Down A Dream for this.
 Do what Tim did when he caught himself thinking thoughts like “You’re never going to be good at this” and “This is a complete waste of time.”
 He said:

 I started trying to pay attention to my thoughts as they came in.
 If I saw a particularly negative thought making repeat appearances, I would write down the thought and then come up with an affirmation to directly combat it.